U.S. Citizenship And Naturalization Lawyer Services

 - Must take and pass the U.S. naturalization test

-- Must be a permanent resident in the United States for at least 5 years, or 3 years if you meet all of the eligibility requirements to file as a spouse of a U.S. citizen
+- Must be a permanent resident in the United States for at least five years, or three years if they meet all of the eligibility requirements to file as a spouse of a U.S. citizen

 - Must demonstrate a continuous permanent residence and physical presence

-- Must live in the U.S. or USCIS District for at least 3 months before filing Form N-400
+- Must live in the U.S. or USCIS district for at least three months before filing Form N-400

 - Must demonstrate an attachment to the ideals and principles of the U.S. Constitution

-- Must take an oath of allegiance to the United States
+- Must take the Oath of Allegiance to the United States

 To become an American citizen, there are a few steps you need to take.
 The standard process of becoming a U.S. citizen goes as follows: